HuascarMC/vending-machine/README.md

 ## What is it

-It simulates the usage of a vending machine but doesn't handle any of the logic.
-It works by making requests on a RESTful API that runs on the server side, click [!here](https://github.com/HuascarMC/vending-machine-server).
+React UI that simulates the usage of a vending machine, it reacts to the response of requests made on a RESTful API that runs on the server side, click [!here](https://github.com/HuascarMC/vending-machine-server).

-Based on the response it renders what's necessary to simulate the operation of a vending machine.

 The stack: